 STEP 1: Concept and Design Stage

 The kraken or titanic squid is a creature able to destroy large sailing vessels and grow to over 200 feet (61m) long.
 In order to grow to such huge proportions it would have to survive attacks by sperm whales during its childhood.
-Armored plating was added in my concept design to account for this defensive adaptation.
+Armored plating was added to account for this defensive adaptation.

 STEP 2: Skeletal Frame Sketch